Learning & Teaching Strategies Toolkit & StJV Curriculum Guide

 Ask your child about these strategies and how they use them in class, especially our very own, ‘S2S‘!!

-Our St John Vianney Curriculum Handbook August 2020 PDF Final first developed in 2018, by our staff with input from pupils and the community, building consistency and high quality practice across the school.
-It
+Our first developed in 2018, our St John Vianney Curriculum Handbook August 2021is developed by our staff , building consistency and high quality standards in Teaching and Learning practice across the school.

 - ensures a consistent learning experience for all pupils as they move through the school